-This is a weeknight hit.
 I was skeptical of the short ingredient list, the small amounts of seasonings called for, and only 1/2 cup of liquid, but this made a perfect batch of juicy meat that needed no adjustments.

-We used the Instant Pot chuck roast to make barbacoa rice bowls along with black beans, avocado, and a quick pickled slaw made from red cabbage, onion and jalapeno.
-One family member used to make soft shell tacos.
+We used the shredded chuck roast to make barbacoa rice bowls, along with black beans, avocado, and a quick pickled slaw made from red cabbage, onion, and jalapeno.
+One family member used it to make soft-shell tacos.

-This is a good, solid, flavorful recipe for Instant Pot chuck roast recipe is excellent as written.
+The Instant Pot chuck roast recipe is excellent as written.
 I might substitute a slightly leaner cut of beef next time.
-That’s just my personal preference but I prefer leaner meat, my husband and kids were perfectly happy with the results with the chuck roast.
+That’s just my personal preference, but I prefer leaner meat; my husband and kids were perfectly happy with the results of the chuck roast.

 We had it as tacos on the first day and chimichangas (grilled) the next.
 The meat is very versatile.
 It would also be good in a soup (caldo) or burritos.

-What I really liked about this Instant Pot chuck roast was that the beefy flavor was deep, front, and center, with the aromatics in the background.
+What I really liked about this Instant Pot chuck roast was that the beefy flavor was deep, front and center, with the aromatics in the background.
 It’s just perfect for marrying it with other unique flavors like lime wedges, cilantro, and salsa verde.
 There was definitely a hint of chipotle in adobo in the juices, and I think another tablespoon would have been spot-on for my liking.

 My Instant Pot and I are still getting acquainted, and this recipe gave me a chance to try the sauté function for the first time.
 Large chunks of beef browned beautifully (it took two batches), forming even crusts on the surfaces.
 Add the rest of the ingredients, close the lid, and leave it alone—a breeze.

 This recipe really impressed me, the flavor was perfect (good depth of flavor with minimal seasoning and not too spicy to please most palates) and the meat was absolutely tender and moist, as if it had been marinated and slow roasted all day long.

-I recommend this Instant Pot chuck roast for your burritos, burrito bowls, tacos, served on its own over rice or couscous – it really is one of my favorite meats I have ever cooked in the Instant Pot.
+I recommend this for your burritos, burrito bowls, tacos, served on its own over rice or couscous – it really is one of my favorite meats I have ever cooked in the Instant Pot.

-Being an Instant Pot novice, I wasn’t sure how the searing of the meat would go and it was fine.
+Being an Instant Pot novice, I wasn’t sure how the searing of the meat would go, and it was fine.
 By the end, there was quite the crust on the bottom of the pan, which I figured would come off in the pressure cooking and kick the flavor up a notch.
-I think it did although there were still some good brown bits on the bottom when all was said and done.
+I think it did, although some good brown bits were still on the bottom when all was said and done.

-I tried it in a breakfast quesadilla.
-I liked it all ways but the tacos were my favorite.
+Finally, I tried it in a breakfast quesadilla.
+I liked it all ways, but the tacos were my favorite.